JNR KiHa 40 series

 JR Hokkaido had used them on the entire network.
 In 1988, the company converted some of them for express services and renamed KiHa 400 series, installing even more powerful engines and reclining seating.
 Some of them were converted again to Joyful Trains with tatami rooms.
 Those for regional services have gradually been replaced with new trains.

-JR East had used the KiHa 40 series mostly in Tohoku region, such as Aomori, Iwate and Miyagi Prefectures as well as Niigata area.
-It is also worth noting that the series were also used in the Greater Tokyo Area until 2017 (Karasuyama Line).
-The series owned by JR East declined in the late-2010s and withdrawn from all regular services by 2021.
+JR East had used the KiHa 40 series mostly in the Tohoku region, such as Aomori, Iwate and Miyagi Prefectures as well as Niigata area.
+It is also worth noting that the series were also used in the Greater Tokyo Area until 2017 (the Karasuyama Line).
+The series owned by JR East sharply declined in the late-2010s and withdrawn from all regular services by 2021.

 JR West succeeded the largest number of the series, and has been using on the entire network except urban areas.
-The company converted some KiHa 48s on Bantan Line to double-headed carriage, renaming KiHa 41.
-It is considered to be the ugliest remodelling in the history of the KiHa 40 series.
+The company converted some KiHa 48s on the Bantan Line to double-headed carriages, which are now called KiHa 41.
+It is considered to be the ugliest remodelling among all KiHa 40 series trains.

 JR Shikoku and JR Kyushu are using the series as well.
 The series is declining in both islands as new trains are introduced and services on unprofitable lines are reduced, but still operational.